ReturnInfinity/BareMetal-Cloud/README.md

 BareMetal Cloud is a minimal version of the [BareMetal](https://github.com/ReturnInfinity/BareMetal) exokernel specifically geared for running in public/private cloud instances.
 This minimal version of BareMetal that contains only the relevant drivers is 10,240 bytes in size and uses 4 MiB of memory.
 All other memory is allocated to the payload.

+An instance of BareMetal is running in Digital Ocean at http://baremetal.returninfinity.com and will respond to HTTP and ICMP.

 # Getting Started

 ## Initial configuration